If you are interested in learning more about the Wake Forest Plastic Surgery residency, we invite you to complete a brief survey.

-The first 24 months include a diverse collection of rotations centered on understanding general surgery and the surgical sub-specialties, while the final years are dedicated to clinical training in plastic and reconstructive surgery.
+The first 24 months include a diverse collection of rotations centered on understanding general surgery and the surgical sub-specialties, while the final four years are dedicated to clinical training in plastic and reconstructive surgery.

 Why Train at Wake Forest?